grafana/agent/docs/configuration/traces-config.md

   # This feature only applies when `backend = logs_instance`
   #
   # Loki only accepts alphanumeric and "_" as valid characters for labels.
-  # Attributes containing dots are replaced for underscores
+  # Labels are sanitized by replacing invalid characters with underscores.
   [ labels: <string array> ]
   overrides:
     [ logs_instance_tag: <string> | default = "traces" ]